takamachiviviob13/portfolio/README.md

 # portfolio
-portfolio pra tentar a sorte
+portfolio pra tentar a sorte com a EiNerd